-In this segment, we originate, acquire, finance, and service our Private Education Loans.
-With the acquisition of Earnest, we began originating Private Education Refinance Loans.
-Private Education Loans primarily bridge the gap between the cost of higher education and the amount funded through financial aid, federal loans, or students' and families' resources.
-They also allow borrowers to refinance existing education loans at a lower rate.
+In this segment, Navient holds, originates and acquires consumer loans and performs servicing activities on its own education loan portfolio.
 Originations and acquisitions leverage our servicing scale and generate incremental earnings and cash flow.
 In this segment, we generate revenue primarily through net interest income on the Private Education Loan portfolio (after provision for loan losses).
 This segment is expected to generate significant amounts of earnings and cash flow over the remaining life of the portfolio.